umbraco/UmbracoDocs/Umbraco-Uno/Widgets/Gallery/index.md

 ## Sample

-Below you can see how the gallery would look with image width at 20%, and a blue background color.
+Below you can see how the gallery would look with image width at 20%, and a grey background color.

 ![Example of Gallery with 3 images and the theme color used as background](images/gallery-frontend.png)